telerik/kendo-ui-core/docs/intro/widget-basics/destroy.md

 > **Important**
 >
-> Creating a new widget instance from the leftovers of a destroyed widget may work, but is not recommended.
+> Creating a new widget instance from the leftovers of a destroyed widget might work, but is not recommended.
 Initialize new widgets from different, such as newly appended, DOM elements.
 In some cases it is also possible to empty the widget container and initialize a new instance from the empty element.

 The example below demonstrates how to destroy and remove a Kendo UI Grid widget.